Iaotle/Dota2_Timer/README.md

 Recently, Valve has integrated this functionality into the game along with lots more stats (rune spawns, et cetera) if you purchase Dota Plus.

-# Running
-Download python, install `curses` and all packages from `requirements.txt`